-Struggling with 2 year old bedtime battles?
-Learn what time your child should go to sleep, sample schedules to try, and how to avoid bedtime transition troubles right here.
+Struggling with creating a 2 year old bedtime?
+Learn what time your child should sleep, schedules to try, and transitioning to bedtime.

 For one thing, it now takes her an hour to sleep, and that’s with you staying in her room until she finally does.
-Perhaps she demands to sleep in your bed instead of hers.
+She demands to sleep in your bed instead of hers.
 Or maybe she’s in bed, but plays and keeps herself up until 10pm.

-It doesn’t help when changes in your life—holidays, new house/baby/school, vacation—disrupt your routine.
+It doesn’t help when changes in your life—holidays, new house, vacation—disrupt your routine.

 The worst part?
 Despite all these challenges with your 2 year old bedtime, she wakes up at 5:30 in the morning, ready to go.